-Manuscripts, photographs, slides and other submissions are returned only if accompanied by a self-addressed stamped envelope.
-RL is not responsible for any materials submitted on speculation, and they will not be returned to you without sufficient pre-paid postage and packaging.
-Submissions may also be made electronically, with prior approval.
+Manuscripts, photographs, slides and other submissions sent in non-digital form are returned only if accompanied by a self-addressed stamped envelope.
+RL is not responsible for any materials submitted on speculation, and no items will be returned to you without sufficient pre-paid postage and packaging.
+Submissions may also be made electronically, but only with prior approval.

 Fees for freelance work are agreed upon on a individual basis, depending on the scope, difficulty and nature of the story being written.
 Payment is upon publication and fees vary depending upon the length and difficulty of the article.